How much of my donation is spent on administration?

 I have lost some of our receipts, how can I get a total summary of our giving for the calendar year?

-Simple, just email me at firstname.lastname@example.org and we will be glad to send that out to you via email or via postal mail (or both!).
+Simple, just email firstname.lastname@example.org and we will be glad to send that out to you via email or via postal mail (or both!).

-Now, this is a question I am really glad to answer.
-One of the things that I think sets CEO apart is our size and our commitment to caring for our partners.
-Part of that 2.5% goes to caring for the partners you support.
-I do this in person on the field and via Skype from my study in Charlottesville.
-I am convinced that our partners, who are working hard on the field, need to be provided with what some organizations call “member care” or “pastoral care”, I call it shepherding.
-Additionally, some of the funds in the 2.5% go to provide occasional gatherings for the partners on the field.
-Another part of those funds go toward our “ministry development fund” from which I draw to make immediate grants to ministries that I discover which fit our mission when I am on the field.
+Now, this is a question we are really glad to answer.
+One of the things that set CEO apart is our size and our commitment to caring for our partners.
+Part of that 3.5% goes to caring for the partners you support.
+We do this in person on the field and via Skype from Charlottesville.
+We are convinced that our partners, who are working hard on the field, need to be provided with what some organizations call “member care” or “pastoral care”, we call it shepherding.
+Additionally, some of the funds in the 3.5% go to provide occasional gatherings for the partners on the field.
+Another part of those funds goes toward our “ministry development fund” from which we draw to make immediate grants to ministries that we discover which fit our mission when we are on the field.
 You can even donate to the “ministry development fund” directly to help us with these special projects.

 Can I make an EFT to CEO?